getodk/docs/contributing.rst

 Section labels
 ~~~~~~~~~~~~~~~~

-In order to facilitate efficient :ref:`cross referencing`, sections should be labeled.
+In order to facilitate efficient :ref:`cross-referencing`, sections should be labeled.
 This is done on the line above the section title.
 The format is:

 - two dots
 - underscore